Vinay-ctrl2001/Nykaa-Marketing-Campaign/README.md

  while Tier 2 city customers and youth account for 19.81% and 19.78%, respectively.

 - Influencer, social media, and paid ads marketing types are leading in attracting revenue of almost 5.8 billion each, followed by SEO and emails with 5.7 billion.

+- Annual revenue declined from $15.3 billion in 2024 to $13.3 billion in 2025.
+On a month-to-month basis, performance remained stable, with the exception of a notable dip in June.

+# Marketing Engagement

+- Hindi leads in impressions at 25.18%, closely followed by English at 24.99%.
+Bengali and Tamil round out the top four with nearly identical shares of 24.92% and 24.91%, respectively.

+-